-- (a) Section 19.07(e) of the Mental Hygiene Law authorizes the Commissioner [of the Office of Alcoholism and Substance Abuse Services] to adopt standards including necessary rules and regulations pertaining to substance use disorder [chemical dependence] services. - (b) Section 19.09(b) of the Mental Hygiene Law authorizes the Commissioner [of the Office of Alcoholism and Substance Abuse Services] to adopt regulations necessary and proper to implement any matter under their [his or her] jurisdiction. - (c) Section 19.40 of the Mental Hygiene Law authorizes the Commissioner of the Office [of the Office of Alcoholism and Substance Abuse Services] to issue operating certificates for the provision of substance use disorder [chemical dependence] services. - (d) Section 32.01 of the Mental Hygiene Law authorizes the Commissioner of the Office [of the Office of Alcoholism and Substance Abuse Services] to adopt any regulation reasonably necessary to implement and [effectively] exercise effectively the powers and perform the duties conferred by Article 32 of the Mental Hygiene Law. - (e) Section 32.07(a) of the Mental Hygiene Law authorizes the Commissioner of the Office [of the Office of Alcoholism and Substance Abuse Services] to adopt regulations to effectuate the provisions and purposes of Article 32 of the Mental Hygiene Law.
+- (a) Section 19.07(e) of the Mental Hygiene Law authorizes the Commissioner of the Office of Addiction Services and Supports [Alcoholism and Substance Abuse Services] to adopt standards including necessary rules and regulations pertaining to substance use disorder [chemical dependence] services. - (b) Section 19.09(b) of the Mental Hygiene Law authorizes the Commissioner of the Office of Addiction Services and Supports [Alcoholism and Substance Abuse Services] to adopt regulations necessary and proper to implement any matter under their [his or her] jurisdiction. - (c) Section 19.40 of the Mental Hygiene Law authorizes the Commissioner of the Office of Addiction Services and Supports [Alcoholism and Substance Abuse Services] to issue operating certificates for the provision of substance use disorder [ehemical dependence] services. - (d) Section 32.01 of the Mental Hygiene Law authorizes the Commissioner of the Office of Addiction Services and Supports [Alcoholism and Substance Abuse Services] to adopt any regulation reasonably necessary to implement and [effectively] exercise effectively the powers and perform the duties conferred by Article 32 of the Mental Hygiene Law.

+(e) Section 32.07(a) of the Mental Hygiene Law authorizes the Commissioner of the Office of Addiction Services and Supports [Alcoholism and Substance Abuse Services] to adopt regulations to effectuate the provisions and purposes of Article 32 of the Mental Hygiene Law.